Exabyte-io/api-examples/README.md

     pip install -r requirements.txt
     ```

-4. Run Jupyter notebook.
+4. Run Jupyter.
 This will open Jupyter notebook in your browser.

     ```bash
     cd examples